-Neither Neuriva or Prevagen claim to support long-term brain function and plasticity, or enhance mood, like some of the best rated supplements on the market.
+Neither Neuriva nor Prevagen claims to support mood, long-term brain function, and plasticity like some other nootropic supplements do.

-If you’re looking for the short answer, neither Neuriva or Prevagen are worth the money in our eyes.
-You won’t notice any mental benefits due to the lack of proven ingredients, and the price-to-value ratio of both products isn’t glamourous.
+If you’re looking for the short answer, neither Neuriva or Prevagen are worth the steep price tag in our eyes.
+Both supplements contain weak and underdosed ingredient profiles.

 The Ingredient Profiles

 We’ll cut straight to the chase – neither Neuriva’s or Prevagen’s ingredients look too convincing.

 Neuriva’s formula only has one ingredient that has been shown to affect brain health, whereas Prevagen only has vitamin D, which helps to support your mood.
 The rest of their formulas are completely ineffective.